Cindyxie666/CVPR_project/README.md

 Using held-out task-specific test sets:

 - face recognition accuracy dropped from `98.3%` to `23.2%`
+- expression model achieved `70.7%` best validation accuracy and `69.7%` final FER-2013 test accuracy
-- expression accuracy changed from `68.0%` to `67.5%`
+- expression accuracy changed from `69.70%` to `69.42%` after anonymization
+- expression accuracy drop was only `0.28%`
-- expression consistency reached `92.8%`
+- expression consistency reached `91.91%`

 These results show a useful privacy-utility trade-off:

 - identity information is significantly reduced after anonymization
-- expression information is largely preserved
+- expression information is largely preserved, with only a very small drop in expression recognition accuracy

 ## Notes